geodynamics/burnman/paper/paper.md

 BurnMan was initiated at, and follow-up research support was received through, CIDER (NSF FESD grant 1135452).
-The authors have been supported by the Computational Infrastructure for Geodynamics initiative (CIG), through the National Science Foundation (U.S.) under Award No. EAR-0949446 and EAR-1550901.
+The authors have been supported by the Computational Infrastructure for Geodynamics initiative (CIG), through the National Science Foundation (U.S.) under Award No. EAR-0949446.
 They have also received support from The University of California-Davis.

 Robert Myhill was supported by the Science and Technologies Funding Council